AlexStampfl/Express.js-final-project/README.md

 # Express.js Final Project

 ### Description
-This is my Express.js final project for the fifth semester class advanced web programming.
+This is my Express.js final project for the fifth semester class advanced web programming at Gateway Technical College.
 This projct utilizes Express.js, handlebars, websockets(socketio), CRUD APIs which connects to a mongodb database.
 The table which displays the database content is a boostrap table.
 On the last tab there is a drag and drop table game.

 ### How to Run the Program